mutse/love/README.md

 Copy the .click file to phone's home folder via adb: `adb push <PACKAGE-FILE> /home/phablet/` Run `adb shell 'pkcon install-local --allow-untrusted <PACKAGE-FILE>'` to install.

-Now, you can also find & install it from [OpenStore](https://open.uappexplorer.com/app/love.mutse).
+Now, you can also find & install it from [uApp Explorer](https://uappexplorer.com/app/love.mutse).

 ## Build
 You can get the source code from github with git, and then build it as following command: